-The typewriter, born from compassion and human ingenuity, had a far greater impact than anyone could have forseen.
+The typewriter, a testament to the power of human ingenuity born from compassion, had a far greater impact than anyone could have foreseen.
 It wasn't just Carolina who regained her voice; millions found theirs.
-This invention, sparked by a need to overcome disability, irrevocably changed the world, shaping the course of history, one typed letter at a time.
+Sparked by a need to overcome disability, this invention irrevocably changed the world, shaping the course of history, one typed letter at a time.